-Once you establish a baseline of your latency requirements, look at your user base to decide the best placement of your GCP resources.
+Once you establish a baseline of your latency requirements, look at your user base to decide the best placement of your Google Cloud resources.
 Depending on whether this is a new or existing app, there are different strategies to employ.

-Use the following strategies to measure latency to partners that you access during app serving or to measure latency to your on-premises network that might be interconnected to your GCP project using Cloud VPN or Cloud Interconnect – Dedicated.
+Use the following strategies to measure latency to partners that you access during app serving or to measure latency to your on-premises network that might be interconnected to your Google Cloud project using Cloud VPN or Dedicated Interconnect.

 Estimate latency for new workloads

-If you don't have an existing app with a similar user base to your new app, estimate latency from various GCP regions based on rough location distribution of your expected user base.
+If you don't have an existing app with a similar user base to your new app, estimate latency from various Google Cloud regions based on rough location distribution of your expected user base.

-Light travels around 200,000 km/s (124,000 miles) in fiber, but estimate 1 ms of round-trip latency for every 100 km traveled.
-Since fiber cables don't follow an ideal path from source to destination, you can usually guess that actual distance is around 1.5 to 2 times the distance measured on a map.
-Of course, in some less densely populated regions, fibers might follow an even less ideal path.
+Estimate 1 ms of round-trip latency for every 100 km traveled.
+Because networks do not follow an ideal path from source to destination, you can usually guess that actual distance is around 1.5 to 2 times the distance measured on a map.
+Of course, in some less densely populated regions, networks might follow an even less ideal path.
 The latency added through active equipment within ISP networks is usually negligible when looking at cross-regional distances.

 These numbers can help you estimate latency to edge POP and Cloud CDN nodes, as well as Compute Engine regions around the globe as listed on the network map.